Stranger Things season 4: Premise

-Set in March 1986, eight months after the events of the third season, the fourth season is split between different plotlines.
+Set in March 1986, eight months after the events of the third season, the fourth season follows three different plot lines.

-The first plotline takes place in Hawkins, Indiana, where a series of mysterious teenage murders begin haunting the town.
-Eddie Munson, leader of the Hellfire Club, Hawkins High School's Dungeons & Dragons group, becomes a prime suspect in the murders after senior cheerleading captain Chrissy Cunningham dies in his trailer, so Dustin Henderson, Lucas and Erica Sinclair, Max Mayfield, Steve Harrington, Nancy Wheeler, and Robin Buckley begin investigating to clear Eddie's name.
-They discover that the true perpetrator is a powerful being who resides in the Upside Down, whom they dub "Vecna" after a Dungeons & Dragons character.
+The first plot line is set in Hawkins, Indiana, where a series of mysterious teenage murders begin haunting the town.
+Eddie Munson, leader of the Hellfire Club, Hawkins High School's Dungeons & Dragons group, becomes a prime suspect in the murders after senior cheerleading captain Chrissy Cunningham dies in his trailer.
+Dustin Henderson, Lucas and Erica Sinclair, Max Mayfield, Steve Harrington, Nancy Wheeler, and Robin Buckley begin investigating to clear Eddie's name, while other classmates, led by Jason Carver, hunt Eddie.
+The group discovers that the true perpetrator is a powerful being who resides in the Upside Down, whom they name "Vecna" after the eponymous Dungeons & Dragons character.

-The second plotline involves Mike Wheeler visiting Eleven, Will and Jonathan Byers at their new home in California.
-Due to the events in Hawkins and the imminent danger to her friends, Eleven goes with Dr. Sam Owens to a secret facility in Nevada to regain her powers, where she is reunited with Dr. Martin Brenner and forced to confront her past in Hawkins National Laboratory with the aid of an isolation tank.
-The U.S. Military is simultaneously searching for Eleven, Mike, Will, Jonathan, and new friend Argyle in an attempt to reach Eleven before she regains her powers.
+The second plot line involves Mike Wheeler visiting Eleven, Will Byers, and Jonathan Byers at their new home in Lenora Hills, California.
+Due to the events in Hawkins and the imminent danger to her friends, Eleven, after being arrested for assaulting her bully, goes with Dr. Sam Owens to a secret facility in the Nevada desert to regain her powers, an operation named the Nina Project, where she is reunited with Dr. Martin Brenner and forced to confront her past in Hawkins National Laboratory with the aid of an isolation tank.
+The U.S. Military, led by Lt.
+Colonel Jack Sullivan, believes Eleven to be behind the murders in Hawkins and hunts her.
+Mike, Will, Jonathan, and their new friend Argyle attempt to reach Eleven before she regains her powers.

-The third plotline follows Joyce Byers and Murray Bauman as they venture to Russia upon learning that Jim Hopper may still be alive.
+The third plot line follows Joyce Byers and Murray Bauman as they venture to Russia upon learning that Jim Hopper may still be alive.
 Meanwhile, Hopper is held in a Soviet prison camp in Kamchatka, where he and the other inmates, including Dmitri Antonov, are forced to battle a Demogorgon that the Russians have captured.